Nitr4m12/UltimateBotWConverter/README.md

 # UltimateBoTWConverter
 A script that convert WiiU BotW mods to Switch.
 It uses every resource I could find under the sun that allows for conversion, with some modifications to accomodate for the central script.
-Thanks to HGStone and Törphedo for creating a bat script.
+Thanks to HGStone and Törphedo for creating the bat script, and HGStone for testing as well.
 ONLY `converter.py` IS COMPLETELY MADE BY ME, THE ORIGINAL AUTHORS STILL DESERVE ALL THE CREDIT FOR THEIR WORK.

 # Requirements
 - Python 3.7 or 3.8 (If on Windows, you must check `Add Python to PATH` during installation)